 By embracing off-site construction through a national strategy, Canada can rapidly increase its housing supply, improve affordability, and ensure that new homes meet the highest standards of quality and sustainability.

-Harmonization of Building Codes Across Canada: An urgent need
+Harmonization of Building Codes across Canada: An urgent need

 One of the most significant roadblocks to broader adoption of off-site construction in Canada is the fragmented building code landscape.
 While the National Building Code of Canada (NBC) provides a framework, each province and territory has the authority to adapt the code to their local needs.
 This leads to inconsistencies that complicate off-site projects, where the efficiency of factory construction depends on uniform regulations.